Generalized Deviation Portfolio Allocation: Relation to Utility Theory and Empirical Evidence

 This paper presents a new measure of skewness, skewness-aware deviation, which can be linked to tail risk measure such as Value-at-Risk.
 We show that this measure of skewness arises naturally also when one thinks of maximizing the certainty equivalent for an investor with a negative exponential utility function, thus bringing together the mean-risk and the expected utility framework for an important class of investor preferences.
 We present a skewness-aware asset pricing and allocation framework, and show via computational experiments that the proposed approach results in improved and intuitively appealing asset allocation when returns follow real-world or simulated skewed distributions.

 Applied Mathematics | Mathematics | Statistics and Probability

 Pachamanova, Dessislava, "Generalized Deviation Portfolio Allocation: Relation to Utility Theory and Empirical Evidence" (2008).
 Babson Faculty Research Fund Working Papers.
-Paper 25.
+25.